balao7/material/README.md

 *  [Installing](#installing)

-Please note that using Angular Material requires the use of **Angular 1.3.x** or higher.
+Please note that using Angular Material requires the use of **AngularJS 1.3.x** or higher.
 Angular Material is targeted for all browsers with browser versions shown below with green boxes:

 ![ngm1_browser_support](https://cloud.githubusercontent.com/assets/210413/18553899/f3fbfbca-7b27-11e6-81c9-2937950c808e.png)